 - Download this "Bounty of Bees" poster, print it, and post it for everyone to see.

-- In Celebration of National Pollinator Week 2008, the U.S. Fish and Wildlife Service developed a week-long podcast series on a variety of pollinator topics.
+- The U.S. Fish and Wildlife Service developed a week-long podcast series on a variety of pollinator topics in 2008.

 - The Pollinator Partnership also developed a series of Honeybee Health Podcasts.

 - This particular Yard Talk episode on good bugs & bad bugs discusses native pollinators and how to attract them to your garden.